Kevinrob/guzzle-cache-middleware/README.md

 );
 ```

-You can use `ChainCache` for using multiple `CacheProvider`.
-With that provider, you have to sort the different cache from the faster to the slower.
+You can use `ChainCache` for using multiple `CacheProvider` instances.
+With that provider, you have to sort the different caches from the faster to the slower.
 Like that, you can have a very fast cache.
 ```php
 [...]
 use Doctrine\Common\Cache\ChainCache;